XiaoShawnZhu/MPBond/README.md

 MPBond consists of primary, helper and proxy parts.

-When you use WearMan in any publications, please refer our work in the following format.
+When you use MPBond in any publications, please refer our work in the following format.
 ```
 Xiao Zhu, Jiachen Sun, Xumiao Zhang, Yihua Ethan Guo, Feng Qian, and Z.Morley Mao.
 2020.
 MPBond: Efficient Network-level Collaboration Among Personal Mobile Devices.